NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.2.1-1.png ':size=WIDTHxHEIGHT')

 After taking the acceleration gate, there are two gates in the 1st pocket.
 The gate on the left side leads to the 2nd pocket and the another one on the right side leads to the 3rd pocket.
 The loots in the 2nd pocket are the skill books.
 The loots in the 3rd pocket are the standard booster BPCs.
-Just cycle the prop module and approach the gate to the 2nd pocket.
-If you are afraid of being destroyed, you could activate the prop module and cloak, then approach patiently.
+Just cycle the MWD and approach the gate to the 2nd pocket.
+If you are afraid of being destroyed, you could activate the MWD and cloak, then approach patiently.
 Watch out the entities, align once somewhere else first for avoiding them before approaching the gate.

 **2nd pocket**